score-spec/docs/content/en/docs/Get started/environment variables.md

 ---
-title: "Set environmental variables"
+title: "Set environment variables"
-linkTitle: "Environmental variables"
+linkTitle: "Environment variables"
 weight: 5
 description: >
-    This section describes how to set environmental variables for Score.
+    This section describes how to set environment variables for Score.
 ---

 When `docker-compose` runs a service, it is possible to pass some information from the host to the container through environment variables.